 Please note that the Conservatory program does not include any study abroad program and, therefore, no financial aid information relating to study abroad is listed.

 For more information, please contact Trina Rodler, Director, Financial Aid, in the Financial Aid Office at 323.856.7699.
-The Director, Financial Aid is also available during normal business hours in the Registrar's and Financial Aid Office in room 104 of the Warner Bros.
+The Director, Financial Aid is also available during normal business hours in room 104 of the Warner Bros.
 Building.

 Code of Conduct for Education Loans